 I never did find out which of my students had told their parents this, but I went out that evening and, because I still loved all of my short skirts and I didn’t want to stop wearing them, I bought myself several pairs of black lycra bicycle shorts AND a couple of pairs of knee-length black leggings.

 The next day, when I wore one of my skirts, I wore my new leggings underneath it.
 You should have seen my principal’s face when he saw me in yet another short skirt - but he was visibly relieved when he saw the leggings

 So, that was my big eye-opening moment when I knew I needed to think a little more creatively about how to still look cute and be comfy, but also remain professional.

 This week, I’m going to share with you what my key staples were in my teaching wardrobe and how having these staples allowed me to plan out what to wear for the entire week in about 15 minutes every Sunday night.
 Yes, it's true!

 Once you have a few key staples in your teaching wardrobe, it’s so easy to put together outfits that will not only help to get you the respect you deserve from parents and from your principal, but that really do make a difference to how you feel throughout the day.

 Please note: I will earn a small affiliate fee for any purchases made with these links.

-buy them and matching tank tops or t-shirts (it depends if your school allows sleeveless tops or not).
-I bought two sets in black, two sets in grey, and two sets in tan or taupe.
+I bought two sets of these in black, two sets in grey, and two sets in tan or taupe.

 You could also do navy or dark brown, but choose colors that provide a good base and go well with pretty much any other color, and avoid patterns.
 Keep it simple.